 By the way, has anyone ever seen broccoli in bloom!?!
 I hadn’t until the other day and it was quite pretty!

 The first day we were on our own, the weather was really bad.
-She milked the cows and I went IMG_4282with her on the ATV to check on the calves.
+She milked the cows and I went with her on the ATV to check on the calves.
 Opening gates is time consuming for one person so I figured we’d both suffer instead of just her.
 It was freezing cold and then it started hailing on us.
 That’s never fun on an ATV.
 I failed to bring gloves with me too, so my fingers were tingling in a really bad way.
 However, we survived and the days after that were better.

 We ventured out of the house today into Middlemarch.
 I would have been upset with myself if I hadn’t gone there after all this time.
 I realize there’s really nothing there, but there was a pub and we felt that it needed to be checked out.